Mykal-Steele/Mykal-Steele/README.md

 # Yo!
-I'm OakarOo 👋 (but you can call me Mykal if that's easier to remember)
+I'm OakarOo  (but you can call me Kruskal if that's easier to remember)

 *Full-stack developer in Bangkok who occasionally remembers to hydrate while coding*